4 ways to lower your cervical cancer risk

 With timely screenings and the proper prevention methods, cervical cancer can be found early—when treatment is most possible—or avoided all together.
 Thanks to advancements like the human papillomavirus (HPV) vaccine and updated screening guidelines, cervical cancer is claiming fewer lives every year.

-That said, many people may not know that there are science-backed ways to lower their risk.
-More than 14,000 new cases of cervical cancer are still diagnosed each year in the United States, and more than 4,200 people die from the disease annually.
+Many people remain unaware that there are science-backed ways to lower their risk.
+More than 13,000 new cases of cervical cancer are still diagnosed in the United States each year, and it causes more than 4,200 deaths.

 With that in mind, here are steps you can take to help prevent the disease.